vicb/tipsy-swift/README.md

   - label: button label,
   - action (optional): button onclick callback:
     - receive the event targeting the tipswift target as a parameter,
+    - inside the function `this` is the tip jQuery object,
     - should return false to close the dialog,
     - when no action is specified, the default is to close the dialog.